kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ### Create a new image with more binaries

-If the base or full image don't contain binaries
-You can easily create a new one with the `DockerFile` :
+If the base or full image does not contain binaries, you can easily create a new one with the below `DockerFile`:

 ```dockerfile
 ARG IMAGE_TAG=latest